Skip to content

 Dr. Heather Taussig and Dr. Michelle Munson headshots

 Episode 3.
-Youth With Lived Experiences in Care: An Interview with Dr. Heather Taussig and Dr. Michelle Munson
+Youth with Lived Experiences Provide Important Recommendations for Improving Child Welfare: An Interview with Dr. Heather Taussig and Dr. Michelle Munson

 Episode and transcript coming January 13!